 The particular handset used can also affect mobile reception.
 Each of the mobile phone providers are able to provide advice on the best handsets for local conditions.
 For example, Telstra uses a 'blue tick' label on the phones it recommends for use in poor coverage areas.
-Optus has also recently announced their 'Top Picks for Regional Coverage' device rating program, enabling consumers to choose mobile phones that will work best on the Optus regional network.
+Optus uses a 'Top Picks for Regional Coverage' device rating program, enabling consumers to choose mobile phones that will work best on the Optus regional network.

 New products to improve mobile reception are regularly released.
-For example, Telstra has released a 'Smart Antenna' to improve indoor reception on its network, and Optus has released an app which allows its customers to receive calls and texts over a Wi-Fi connection.
-Another effective way to improve reception is to use an external antenna or in-car kit.
+For example, Telstra has released a 'Smart Antenna' to improve indoor reception on its network, and Wi-Fi calling is available on mobile carriers' networks for use with a compatible device allowing some customers to call and text over a Wi-Fi connection.
+Another effective way to improve reception is to use an external antenna or in-car kit, particularly if travelling on regional roads.
 The most appropriate antenna may depend upon the network, and prices can vary.
-These accessories can be readily obtained from mobile phone shops and dealers.
+These accessories can be readily obtained from mobile phone shops and recognised dealers.

 The mobile network operators and mobile network infrastructure providers were asked to come forward with proposals to build new or upgraded mobile base stations to deliver improved mobile coverage to locations on the Government's database of reported mobile black spots.

 Applications were received from Optus, Telstra and Vodafone.
-All proposed base stations included in the applications were assessed and ranked according to the assessment criteria outlined in the program guidelines.
+All proposed base stations included in the applications were assessed and ranked according to the assessment criteria outlined in the Round 1 and Round 2 program guidelines.